Sailboats To Go » Canoe Sponsons Sold Here - Free Shipping!

 When this picture was taken, the canoe was already 7 years old and had been stored outside the whole time, including in northern winters.
 The sponsons are still in great shape, despite long exposure to the weather.

-A pair of sponsons provides about 45 lbs of flotation.
+A pair of Radisson sponsons provides about 45 lbs of flotation.
 The main purpose is to help keep your canoe from sinking if it becomes totaly swamped or capsizes.
 Combine with stabilizers to (a) prevent capsizing and (b) provide another 50 lbs. (approx) of flotation.

 Sponsons also help a little with stability, provide a nice rub-rail (bumper) when you are alongside a dock or another canoe, and help deflect spray and waves when motoring or sailing fast or sitting low in the water due to heavy load.
 Helps to keep fingers from getting mashed when you bump sideways into a dock or other boat.

-They are made of a closed-cell resilient foam that is not brittle and that resists abrasion and UV degradation.
+They are made of a closed-cell resilient foam (Ethafoam) that is not brittle and that resists abrasion and UV degradation.
 They are flexible and cushiony, yet strong.

 Install these sponsons on your canoe for added flotation.
 Help prevent sinking.
 Help prevent water coming over the gunwales